Students and Maternity Protection Act

 Due to the Act on the New Regulation of Maternity Law of 23.05.2017, the Maternity Protection Act (Mutterschutzgesetz - MuSchG) will also apply to female students during their education at the university from January 1, 2018 under certain conditions.
 The most important regulations are listed below.

-According to § 1 Abs.
-2 Nr.
-8, the law applies to female students, as far as the university specifies the place, time and course of the training event as obligatory or who complete an obligatory internship within the framework of the university Education
+According to § 1 paragraph 2 no. 8, the law applies to female students, as far as the university specifies the place, time and course of the training event as obligatory or who complete an obligatory internship within the framework of the university Education

 Pregnant women and mothers during their studies are entitled to a six-week period of protection before and at least eight weeks after birth from 1 January 2018.

 It cannot be ruled out that there may be health risks for you or your pregnancy during your studies at some events.
 This could be the case in particular for scientific or engineering internships, workshop or laboratory activities.
-After your notification of your pregnancy, a so-called risk assessment must be prepared independently of the course of studies, so that hazards can be identified and appropriate protective measures can be taken.
+After your notification of your pregnancy, a so-called risk assessment must be prepared independently of the study programme, so that hazards can be identified and appropriate protective measures can be taken.

 This is carried out by the responsible dean of the faculty.